János Volner

-János Volner (born 28 September 1969) is a far-right Hungarian politician, member of the National Assembly from 2010 to 2022, as a politician of the Jobbik until 2018, then as non-partisan lawmaker.
+János Volner (born 28 September 1969) is a Hungarian far-right politician.
+He was a member of the National Assembly from 2010 to 2022, as a politician of the Jobbik until 2018, then as non-partisan lawmaker.
 Between 2016 and 2018 he was the parliamentary leader of Jobbik in the National Assembly.
 On 7 November 2018, he joined the Our Homeland Movement political party.
-On 19 September 2020 János Volner announced that he had created his own political party, the Volner Party, later known as Huxit Party.
+On 19 September 2020 János Volner announced that he had created his own political party, the Volner Party, later known as the Huxit Party.

-Background
+Early life

 János Volner was born on 28 September 1969, in Budapest, Hungary.
 After completing graduation in 1988, he had worked in the Police department and also as a district attorney.
 He was involved in the field of economics for around 17 years.